Towards Autonomous Agents: Adaptive-planning, Reasoning, and Acting in Language Models: Experimental designs and results

-In Section \ref{sec:Reflexion_ex}, we investigated the use of a single gemma-2-9b-it model to generate actions, thoughts, and reflections by incorporating exemplars from ReAct \cite{yao2023react} and Reflexion \cite{shinn2024reflexion} into the input prompt.
-The experiment was conducted over 24 hours and involved six different tasks.
-Among the six tasks, five were completed successfully, while one were not finished after reaching 10 reflection trials.
-For the five tasks that were completed, there were four tasks finished before reaching the reflection step.
+Among the fourteen tasks, ten were completed successfully, while four were not finished after reaching 10 adaptation steps.
+Of the ten successful tasks, eight were completed without reaching the adaptation step.
+Failures in tasks 7 and 9 for both methods were due to issues within the ALFWorld environment \citep{shridhar2020alfworld}.
+Although both agents successfully finished the tasks for tasks 7 and 9, the environment failed to indicate the task were completed.
+Consequently, tasks 7 and 9 are excluded from the evaluation of different methods.
+Excluding these tasks, the proposed SALA achieves a success rate of approximately 83\%, outperforming the ReAct-based agent, which achieved a success rate of 67\%.

-In the failed task (task number 3), we only reflection obtained was: "I was stuck in a loop in which I continually examined the fridge 1 instead of using a different action.
-I should have looked for a lettuce in the fridge 1, then taken it.
+In one of the failed tasks (task 3) from SALA, the only adaptation obtained was: "I was stuck in a loop in which I continually looked for a lettuce in the fridge.
+I should have looked for a lettuce in the fridge, then taken it, then put it in the countertop.
 I will try to execute a different action if I am stuck in a loop again." for every trial.
-However, the LLM did not attempt different actions in subsequent trials and continued to examine the fridge.
-The actual issue in task 3 is that the fridge does not contain lettuce, but the LLM incorrectly assumes it is present and persistently attempts to retrieve it.
+However, the SALA agent did not attempt different actions in subsequent trials and continued to examine the fridge.
+The actual issue in task 3 is that the fridge does not contain lettuce, but the SALA agent incorrectly assumes it is present and persistently attempts to retrieve it.
+A similar issue is also found in task number 13 which has the adaptation: "I was stuck in a loop in which I continually examined fridge 1 instead of using the fridge to cool the lettuce.
+I should have taken the lettuce from the fridge and then put it on the countertop.
+I will try to execute a different action if I am stuck in a loop again."
+The SALA agent did not attempt different actions in subsequent trials and continued to examine the fridge.